 Another point is that Ncells parameter need to be redefined to IAB-MT as IAB-DU and IAB-MT may have different number of the connected cells depending how the IAB-MT and IAB-DU is configured.
 Thus we propose the define the Ncell_MT for IAB-MT with modification (in red) of the Ncells for IAB-DU as below:

-The minimum number of supported geographical cells (Ncells) relates to the BS setting with the minimum amount of cell splitting supported with transmission on all TAB connectors supporting the operating band, or with minimum amount of transmitted beams.
+The minimum number of supported geographical cells (Ncells_MT) relates to the IAB-MT setting with the minimum amount of parent IAB cell splitting supported with transmission on all TAB connectors supporting the operating band, or with minimum amount of transmitted beams.